datajake1999/Timidity_VSTi/readme.md

 * Channel Mixer: brings up a dialog where MIDI channels can be enabled or disabled.
 When a channel is disabled from this dialog, all notes are stopped and various controllers are reset on the relevant channel.
 This dialog also has All and None buttons for quickly enabling or disabling all channels, and there is a Close button to go back to the main window.
 * Open Project Page: opens the project page in the user's default web browser.
 The user is asked if they are connected to the internet before attempting to load the browser.

-## Virtual MIDI Keyboard cheat sheet
+## Virtual MIDI Keyboard Cheat Sheet

-* Number row: Select octave.
+* Number Row: Select octave.
-* Top row: Sharp notes.
+* Top Row: Sharp notes.
-* Home row: Flat notes.
+* Home Row: Flat notes.
-* Bottom row: Select velocity.
+* Bottom Row: Select velocity.
 * Shift: Sustain.
-* Up arrow: Increase velocity.
+* Up Arrow: Increase velocity.
-* Down arrow: Decrease velocity.
+* Down Arrow: Decrease velocity.
-* Right arrow: Increase octave.
+* Right Arrow: Increase octave.
-* Left arrow: Decrease octave.
+* Left Arrow: Decrease octave.
-* Page down: Move to next Instrument.
+* Page Down: Move to next instrument.
-* Page up: Move to previous Instrument.
+* Page Up: Move to previous instrument.
 * End: Increase active channel.
 * Home: Decrease active channel.
 * =: Increase bend MSB.